bitovi/academy/src/react/2-intro-to-jsx.md

 @page learn-react/intro-to-jsx Introduction to JSX
 @parent learn-react 2

-@description Learn how to use React's preferred markup syntax JSX, and combine HTML with JavaScript.
+@description Learn how to use React’s preferred markup syntax JSX, and combine HTML with JavaScript.

 @body

 ## What are Components?

-In React, a `Component` is the encapsulation of an element's look and behavior.
+In React, a `Component` is the encapsulation of an element’s look and behavior.
 Here is an example "Hello World" component, that also prints my name.
 It is being used inside of another component named "App".

 ```jsx
 function HelloWorld(props) {